 20 Super Facts About the New England Patriots

-Love ‘em or hate ‘em, there’s no denying that the New England Patriots have established a dynasty of truly historic proportions.
-This team just clinched its record-breaking ninth Super Bowl berth and its seventh in the past 15 years.
-Here’s some fun trivia worth memorizing before they take on the Atlanta Falcons.
+Love ‘em or hate ‘em, there’s no denying that the New England Patriots have forged a football dynasty of historic proportions.
+This team just clinched its record-breaking tenth Super Bowl berth and its eighth in the past 17 years.
+Here’s some fun trivia worth memorizing before they take on Philly (again) on Super Bowl Sunday.

 1. THEY WEREN'T THE FIRST PRO FOOTBALL TEAM TO REPRESENT BOSTON.